inex/ixp-manager-docs-md/docs/install/upgrade-v3.md

  Note that this may take a few minutes if you have a lot of data such as BGP session data.

+### Stage One Complete

+You should be able to point Apache / your web server at the new IXP Manager installation and log in.

 ## MRTG Graphing Migration

-We've implemented a new graphing backend called :ref:`features-graphing`.
+We've implemented a new graphing backend called [Grapher](../features/grapher.md).
 One of the changes is that the graphing directory structure and filenaming conventions have changed.
-Primarily, we've replaced non-static handles (such as database fields like `customer.shortname` or `physicalinterface.minitorindex` or `switcher.name` with immutable primary keys).
+Primarily, we've replaced non-static handles (such as database fields like `customer.shortname`, `physicalinterface.minitorindex` and `switcher.name` with immutable primary keys).

-As such, you need to both rename the statistics structure and regenerate the configuration. **It is strongly recommended you copy your existing files and do this in parallel or, at least keep a backup.** Also, stop the MRTG daemon before starting.
+As such, you need to both rename the statistics directory structure and regenerate the configuration. **It is strongly recommended you copy your existing files and do this in parallel or, at least keep a backup.** Also, stop the MRTG daemon before starting.

-### Example
+### Performing the Migration

 First, you'll need to update your local configuration in `.env` by setting something like: